jesusoctavioas/deploy-template-5mins/README.md

 ### Assumption

-You have a Dockerized webapp with a `Dockerfile`.
+You have a Dockerized webapp with a `Dockerfile` or if [Auto Build](https://docs.gitlab.com/ee/topics/autodevops/stages.html#auto-build) works.

 Your webapp is expected to run on port `5000`, however this can be [configured](#list-of-all-configuration-variables).